wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 ### Abstraction

 **Definition:** hides the internal implementation details while exposing only the necessary functionality.
-Helps focus on "what to do" rather than "how to do it"
+Helps focus on "what to do" rather than "how to do it".
+Ensures consistency in derived classes by enforcing

 #### Full Abstraction